 I admit, I spent much of the first hour of this movie comparing the authenticity of its art school reference points to my own experiences at CalArts.
 It wasn't until a particularly painful moment in the life of its young protagonist Jerome (Max Minghella, son of director Anthony) that the real story became clear to me: this isn't about art school.
 It's about loneliness, jealousy, and disillusionment.
 Yet whereas Clowes and Zwigoff made that sentiment work in the bittersweet Ghost World, it's more muddled and less memorable this time around.

-There's an unwelcome hint of misogyny during the film's first half, some strained comedy in a few misguided scenes, and many problems with the character of Jerome, who as an aspiring artist is such a blank slate (no pun intended) that he's unrealistic.
-He's shy and virginal, yet sincerely hopes to become the greatest artist of the 21st century.
-He has talent, but is clueless about what kind of art he wants to make.
-He apparently knows a great deal about contemporary art, then naively tells people that his favorite artist is Picasso.
+There's a gnawing sense of misogyny in the film's first half, some strained comedy in a few misguided scenes, and numerous problems with the character of Jerome, who as an aspiring artist is such a blank slate (no pun intended) that he's unrealistic.
+He's shy and virginal, yet he sincerely hopes to become the greatest artist of the 21st century.
+He has talent, yet he's clueless about the kind of art he wants to make.
+He apparently knows a great deal about contemporary art, yet he naively tells people that his favorite artist is Picasso.
 And so on.

 Clowes, who went to art school, is now in his third decade as a comics artist.
-He knows about the negative aspects of the art world – its competitiveness, shallowness, and conformity.
+He's familiar with the negative aspects of the art world – its competitiveness, its politics.
 When his script digs into the meaning of art and the tribulations of artists, the film gets real.
 But this gets lost amidst a murder mystery (yes, really, though somehow it works), an uninteresting romance, annoying supporting characters, and throwaway gags.